Nutrition, eating and serious illness

 Advanced illness and special diets

-Seriously ill individuals frequently have chronic conditions such as diabetes or heart disease.
-These conditions are known to respond well to specialized diets.
-Certainly if the person you care for is healthy and active, it is wise to stick to these diets as much as possible.
+Certainly if your loved one is healthy and active, it is wise to stick to these special diets as much as possible.
 But in the case of an advanced illness, there are other factors to consider.

 Return to top